conniepope/liri-node-app/README.md

 ## How it works:
 1. Type into the terminal: node liri
-2. After that, type in one of these four options:
+2. After that, type in one of these four options: concert-this, spotify-this-song, movie-this, or do-what-it-says.
-* concert-this
-* spotify-this-song
-* movie-this
-* do-what-it-says.

   It should look like this: